nickmvincent/surprise_sandbox/dev_logs/file_notes.md

 10:46: still running: state experiments, standards for genre

 TODO:
-standards for sample experiments, just to check. re-reun 11-20 (had issues w/ tail metrics) standards for 0.5 userfrac experiments indices 11-20 (1-10 are done and included)
+calculate the AVERAGE vanilla #'s standards for sample experiments, just to check. re-reun standards for 11-20 (had issues w/ tail metrics) standards for 0.5 userfrac experiments indices 11-20 (1-10 are done and included)

 MovieMean values for organized boycotts?

+Flag: tailndcg10 for occupation boycotts has some artifact.
+But we already knew that!